Katadyn Hiker Pro Review

 Treatment Time

-While we do think that the time is decent, it's not early as other hand pumps out there.
-Also, one of the issues we had with the Hiker Pro is that the handle is not super easy to grab.
+While we think the time is decent, it's not as early as other hand pumps out there.
+Also, one of the issues we had with the Hiker Pro is that the handle is not easy to grab.
 After a few pumping sessions, we also noticed that it got harder to pump the water through the filter.
 While these issues did occur, we are still happy with the overall treatment time.

 Weight and Packability